First-order hyperbolic formulation of the pure tetrad teleparallel gravity theory: Introduction

 \section{Introduction}

-The teleparallel gravity theory is one of the alternative reformulations of Einstein's general relativity (GR) \cite{Hehl1976,AldrovandiPereiraBook,Cai2016}.
-While for GR gravitational interaction is a manifestation of the curvature of a torsion-free spacetime, for teleparallel gravity theory it is realized as a curvature-free linear connection with non-zero torsion.
-Although different variables can be taken as the main dynamical fields in GR (tetrad fields, soldering forms, etc.), the most extended choice is the metric tensor accompanied by a Levi-Civita connection.
-In contrast, for teleparallel theory the metric is trivial and the main dynamical field is usually the tetrad (or frame) field.
+The class of teleparallel gravity theories is one of the alternative reformulations of Einstein's general relativity (GR) \cite{Hehl1976,AldrovandiPereiraBook,Cai2016}.
+While for GR gravitational interaction is a manifestation of the curvature of a torsion-free spacetime, for the teleparallel framework it is realized as a curvature-free linear connection with non-zero torsion (or/and non-zero nonmetricity which is not considered in this paper, e.g. \cite{Adak2006}).
+Although different variables can be taken as the main dynamical fields in GR (tetrad fields, soldering forms, etc.), the most extended choice is the metric tensor accompanied by the Levi-Civita connection.
+In contrast, for teleparallel theory the metric is trivial and the main dynamical field is usually the space-time tetrad (or frame) field.

-Despite the teleparallel gravity is considered as an alternative physical theory\footnote{Yet, it is guaranteed that TEGR produces all the classical results of general relativity \cite{AldrovandiPereiraBook,Bahamonde2021a}.} to Einstein's gravity with several promising features missing in GR, e.g. see the discussion in \cite[Sec.18]{AldrovandiPereiraBook} and \cite{Cai2016}, in this paper, we are interested in the teleparallel gravity only from a pure computational viewpoint and our goal is to use its mathematical structure to develop an efficient computational framework for numerical relativity.
-Thus, the main goal of this paper is to derive a $ 3+1 $-split of the so-called \emph{teleparallel equivalent of general relativity} (TEGR) \cite{AldrovandiPereiraBook,Krssak2019} which is know to pass all standard tests of GR.
+Despite the teleparallel geometries are considered as an alternative framework\footnote{Yet, it is guaranteed that simplest realizations of teleparallel geometries, such as TEGR for example, produce all the classical results of general relativity \cite{AldrovandiPereiraBook,Bahamonde2021a}.} to Einstein's gravity with several promising features missing in GR, e.g. see the discussion in \cite[Sec.18]{AldrovandiPereiraBook} and \cite{Cai2016}, in this paper, we are interested in the teleparallel gravity only from a pure computational viewpoint and our goal is to use its mathematical structure to develop an efficient computational framework for numerical relativity.
+Thus, the main goal of this paper is to derive a 3+1-split of the so-called \emph{teleparallel equivalent of general relativity} (TEGR) \cite{AldrovandiPereiraBook,Krssak2019} which is known to pass all standard tests of GR.
+Up to now, not many attempts have been done to obtain a $ 3+1 $ formulation of the TEGR equations, e.g. \cite{Maluf2001a,Capozziello2021,Pati2022}.
+A Hamiltonian formulation of TEGR was used in \cite{Maluf2001a,Pati2022} to obtain evolution equations for the tetrads and conjugate momenta.
+In \cite{Capozziello2021}, the spatial tetrad and their first order Lie derivative along the normal vector to the foliations were chosen as the state variables.
+Somewhat similar to the Hamiltonian formalism in systematic use of conjugate variables and Legendre transforms, here we explore another line of deriving a 3+1 formulation of TEGR that is aligned with the relativistic electrodynamics.
+In particular, the key difference from the Hamiltonian formulations \cite{Maluf2001a,Pati2022} is in the promotion of the torsion to the dynamical variable with its own evolution equation.
+As the result, the obtained 3+1 equations are completely different from the mentioned papers and have a rather elegant structure similar to Maxwell's equations.